Places TO EAT in Downtown middletown

 There are lots of other choices - you’ll find them in the Downtown Directory.
-We have sandwich shops, bars that serve burgers and lots of international restaurants: Indian, Japanese, Vietnamese, Creative Chinese, Thai, Mexican, Italian, Spanish/Tapas, Argentinian & more.
+We have sandwich shops, bars that serve burgers and lots of international restaurants: Indian, Japanese, Vietnamese, Asian fusion, Thai, Mexican, Italian, Spanish/Tapas, Ethiopian & more.

 Where can I find familiar chain restaurants and fast food?